dondi3go/supersynk/README.md

 Supersynk is punk synchronisation of distributed data

-## What is supersynk ?
+## Why supersynk ?

-Originaly created to synchronize VR users sharing a common VR environment.
+Sypersynk was originaly created to synchronize VR users sharing a common VR environment.

 The idea is to make something as simple as possible with as few HTTP requests as possible.
 HTTP is obviously not the most efficient approach for this problem.
-The solution works yet, is simple, and VR usage has disappered in the meantime (has been displaced to application level), making it usable in other contexts.
+The solution works yet, is simple, and VR specific usage has disappered in the meantime (has been displaced to application level), making it usable in other contexts.

 ## How does it work ?